tools4ds/fa2024/index.md

 Grading will be based on specific deliverables as well as your performance in your team throughout the semester.

-For the final project, students may get the opportunity to work with BU Spark! on a real world, datadriven project for a company, non-profit, or institution.
+For the final project, students may get the opportunity to work with BU Spark! on a real world, data driven project for a company, non-profit, or institution.
 Spark projects have already been curated and will be presented during “Pitch Day”.
 Project descriptions will be made available at the start of the semester.
 Once every student has a final project, every team will need to upload a SCRUM file to the final project